Lando-00/Connectionist_Project/README.md

 ## File Structure
 1. mlp/ Directory:

-	- This folder will store your custom MLP class and related code.
-It keeps your implementation modular and reusable.
+	- This folder will store the custom MLP class and related code.
+It keeps the implementation modular and reusable.

 	- File: mlp.py: Contains the MLP class definition.